Professor Iain McNamara

 MA (Cantab), MRCS, FRCS (Tr and Orth), MD

-I undertook three fellowships over the course two and a half years, training under international experts.
-Then I trained in sports surgery, including arthroscopic surgery and ligament reconstruction, and early arthritis intervention at the University of Western Ontario, Canada, a complex hip and knee revision arthroplasty fellowship in Nottingham UK and a trauma fellowship at Addenbrooke’s Hospital, Cambridge.
+I also undertook three fellowships over the course of two and a half years, training under international experts.
+Then I trained in sports surgery, including arthroscopic surgery and ligament reconstruction, and early arthritis intervention at the University of Western Ontario, Canada, a complex knee revision arthroplasty fellowship in Nottingham and a trauma fellowship at Addenbrooke’s Hospital, Cambridge.

 Spire Norwich Hospital is only able to provide COVID-19 tests to patients undergoing surgery at our hospital.
 COVID-19 testing or antibody tests are not available as a standalone service.

 BM BCh / University of Oxford / 2000